jmgress/jmgress/README.md

 # James Gress

 ## About Me
 AI and Technology Leader with 30+ years of experience across AI, Software Engineering, Automation, DevOps, Platform Engineering and IT Delivery.
-Currently leading the AI Capability for North America Technology Center, with a focus on AI, GenAI, MLOps, AI-driven automation, and Enterprise AI readiness.
+Currently leading the AI Capability for Accenture North America Technology Center, with a focus on AI, GenAI, MLOps, AI-driven automation, and Enterprise AI readiness.

 ## Professional Experience
 - AI Capability Lead, North America Technology Center